 There may be times when you will need to troubleshoot your Internet connection.
 In this article, we will cover the basic troubleshooting steps we use to resolve simple connection issues.

-If you are located on campus and are having issues connecting to the Lopes Wi-Fi network, please contact our Help Desk at (602) 639-7700 or stop by our IT Help Desk located on the second floor of the Student Union next to Canyon Coffee.
+If you are located on campus and are having issues connecting to the Lopes Wi-Fi network, please contact our Help Desk at (602) 639-7700 or stop by our IT Help Desk located on the second floor of the Student Union in the southeast corner.

 Step 1: Reset the Connection